baa23/AoC/README.md

 # AoC
-Attempting Advent of Code puzzles
+Attempting Advent of Code puzzles (as a beginner in python)